IRCraziestTaxi/typeorm-linq-repository/README.md

 I am very pleased to anounce lots of new functionality in version 1.0.0-alpha.11!

 ### Latest Changes
+As of version 1.0.0-alpha.19, TypeORM's `EntitySchema` is supported by `LinqRepository` in addition to entity class types.

+### Older Changes:
 As of version 1.0.0-alpha.18, `count()` is supported!
 See the Counting Results section below.

-### Older Changes:
 As of version 1.0.0-alpha.14:

 * No need to extend your repositories from abstract class `RepositoryBase`! `RepositoryBase` has been renamed to `LinqRepository` and is no longer abstract.
 That means you can simply create a repository as follows: